dgc-network/coliving-protocol/identity-service/src/notifications/README.md

 Note: The pattern for create playlist and album are the same for with the only difference being the notification type field 'CreatePlaylist', 'CreateAlbum'
-Note: The reason track creation notifications are different from playlist/album notifications is because tracks can be grouped together, but playlist/album creation cannot be.
+Note: The reason agreement creation notifications are different from playlist/album notifications is because agreements can be grouped together, but playlist/album creation cannot be.

 **Announcement**
 Scenario: New product feature notification to be sent to all users.